ImCarsen/hyprland-carsen/README.md

 ./hypr-install.sh
 ```

-## Contributing
+## Contributing and Discussions

 Contributions are always welcome!
-Feel free to check [issues page](https://github.com/ImCarsen/-/issues) if you want to contribute.<br />
+If you want to contribute, feel free to check [issues page](https://github.com/ImCarsen/hyprland-carsen/issues) and the [discussions page](https://github.com/ImCarsen/hyprland-carsen/issues).<br />

 ## Acknowledgements and References
 I'm still super early on in this project and haven't been daily driving Linux for 2+ years.
 Bear with me.